wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/automating-email-handling/includes/5-exercise.md

 In this exercise, you'll develop a process that retrieves emails related to new support tickets and sends confirmations.

+>[!NOTE]
+>To run the process of the exercise successfully, you have to use the credentials of a valid webmail account.
+If the account's or server's information is false, the process will fail.

-1. Firstly, launch WinAutomation and create a new process named **Ticket confirmation**.
+1. Launch WinAutomation and create a new process named **Ticket confirmation**.

     ![New Process window.](..\media\create-process.png)

 1. Deploy a **Retrieve Emails** action and configure it to retrieve all the unread emails that contain the word **Ticket** in their subject.

+    The **Mail Folder** field is populated automatically with the main inbox folder of your account.

     ![A Retrieve Emails action with populated fields.](..\media\exercise-retrieve.png)

-1. Move to the **IMAP Server** tab of the action and populate the wished IMAP server's information.
+1. Move to the **IMAP Server** tab of the action and populate the IMAP server's information.

     ![The IMAP Server tab of the Retrieve Emails action.](..\media\exercise-retrieve-imap.png)